 In the first few months of a start-up staffing company's existence, it has the funds it needs to meet payroll obligations.
 But as the company starts to grow and the initial funding runs out, the staffing company will then start to rely on cash flow from invoiced sales to help meet payroll and pay other ongoing expenses.
 The problem is that the cash flow of a start-up is slowed by past due invoices that run 30, 60 and even 90 days past due.
 Clients expect their temporary staffing to be on-site and ready to work, but they sometimes have a problem paying the invoices generated for those services.

 Slow cash flow is a fact of life that start-ups need to address as soon as possible.
 The problem is that banks are not always open to lending money to a start-up that has no credit history.
 The issue that is specific to staffing companies is that there is no tangible product being produced that the bank can use as collateral.
 The end result is that the start-up is either forced to take bank funding that has excessively high interest rates, or it has to consider refusing new work until it can get its cash flow up and going.
-There is another option that is much easier to work with and offers a staffing start-up the funding option it needs.
+However, there is another option that is much easier to work with, that 1st Commercial Credit offers, which is accounts receivable financing for staffing.

 Start-up staffing companies that are seeing an increase in invoiced sales but slow cash flow actually have the resources they need to solve their funding problems.
 Those past due invoices to creditworthy clients represent assets that the company can use to get cash advances against the values of their invoices.
 1st Commercial Credit is a receivables-based lending organization that can advance you the face values of your invoices, minus our lending fee, directly into your company bank account.